 Holy Saturday lies in obscurity, its mysterious silence drowned out between the cry of dereliction and the joyful sound of “He has risen!”
 Many churches gather on Good Friday and worship on Easter Sunday, but most forget Holy Saturday.
-This sacred day, however, is essential to Christ’s atonement.
+This sacred day, however, is essential to Christ’s ministry.
 On Holy Saturday, Christ descended to the dead for us and for our salvation.
 In light of the biblical and creedal doctrine of Christ’s descent (decencus), Holy Saturday is full of hope and comfort.

-A Creedal Doctrine
+The Creedal Doctrine

 The Apostles’ Creed teaches us to confess that Christ was both “buried” and “descended to the dead.”
 Paul calls the burial a matter of first importance (1 Cor.
 15:4), and the Church has understood Christ’s descent as implicit in his burial.
 As a man with body and soul, Jesus died a fully human death: his body was buried in the grave, and his human soul descended to the place of the dead.
-The Creed is sometimes translated as “He descended into hell,” but this does not mean that Jesus suffered in a place of torment.
-The original meaning of “hell” was “covered or hidden depth,” and could be used to refer more generally to the place of the dead—Hades or Sheol (Ps.
-16:10).
+In “He Descended to the Dead”: An Evangelical Theology of Holy Saturday, Matthew Emerson defends the creedal doctrine:

 Where the body of man used to rot, thither Jesus cast his body.
 And where the soul of man was held in death, there did he exhibit his human soul.
 That he, being in no way to be conquered by death, might both show himself there present as man and yet break the chains of death as God.
 That where corruption was sowed, thence incorruption might rise and where death reigned over men’s souls there, he being present as a mortal man, might demonstrate his immortality, and so make us partakers of his incorruption and immortality by the hope of the resurrection from the dead.